Dissertation Topics Focused on Social Media and Young People

 4) What does young people’s use of social media tell us about their politics?

-Increasingly political parties are becoming more aware of the importance of engaging young adults (18+) with their policies through social media.
+Increasingly political parties are becoming more aware of the importance of engaging young adults (18+) with their policies through social networking.
 In the UK 2017 general election, for example, the mobilisation of the youth vote via social media channels was attributed to the surprise result.
 How, then, do young people engage in politics through the channels of social media and what effect does this engagement have on voting behaviours?

 Reference: Loader, B.D., Vromen, A. and Xenos, M.A., 2014.
 The networked young citizen: social media, political participation and civic engagement.
 Routledge.